-Before deciding to create a postdoctoral appointment, please review:
+Before creating a postdoctoral appointment, please review:

-- Postdoctoral policies include faculty mentor responsibilities.
+- Postdoctoral policies including faculty mentor responsibilities

-- Compensation guidelines and benefits.
+- Compensation guidelines and benefits

 - Postdoctoral Research Associate (PDF) – receives a salary or stipend paid as salary, employee status